espressif/esp-idf/docs/en/api-reference/template.rst

     1. Prepare one or more practical examples to demonstrate functionality of this API.
     2. Each example should follow pattern of projects located in ``esp-idf/examples/`` folder.
-    3. Place example in this folder complete with ``README.md`` file.
+    3. Place example in this folder, and add ``README.md`` file.
     4. Provide overview of demonstrated functionality in ``README.md``.
-    5. With good overview reader should be able to understand what example does without opening the source code.
+    5. With good overview readers should be able to understand what example does without opening the source code.
     6. Depending on complexity of example, break down description of code into parts and provide overview of functionality of each part.
     7. Include flow diagram and screenshots of application output if applicable.
     8. Finally add in this section synopsis of each example together with link to respective folder in ``esp-idf/examples/``.